 – Dresses or Skirts (midi or maxi):

-I recommend longer skirts or dresses because, as I mentioned earlier, you don’t want your beautiful legs to touch those nasty airport/airplane seats.
 I have never traveled with a midi skirt until very recently and I found it to be very comfortable.
 I created a monochromatic look with sneakers and a denim jacket and honestly, it’s been one of my favorite travel outfits to date!

 And this is the type of dress I’m referring too.
 If you are super girly and want to wear a dress on a travel day, of course you can do it while still being comfortable for traveling.
-Here are 2 midi dresses that I styled with sneakers.
+Here are 2 midi dresses that I have styled with sneakers.
 Just make sure to bring an extra layer if you are someone who gets cold.

 This is a very easy way to create stylish and comfy airport outfits if dresses are your thing :)